Im-Adriano/BattlePaddle/source/bpLib/rawsocket/README.md

 # RawSocket Library

 ## What is it?
  Raw Sockets of course!
-But really is abstraction/simplification of raw sockets on both windows and linux using their respective technologies.
+But really it is an abstraction/simplification of raw sockets on both windows and linux using their respective technologies.
 Each built on top of minimal dependencies to allow for ease of deployment to many systems.

  ## What do I get with this library?